o-tho/autograder/README.md

 We need a template which tells us where every answer box is located on the page and where three large round circles on the page are to identify the position of a scan.

+You have two options for this.
+You can either use the *Create Form* view, which generates a PDF file to print (in A4) and the corresponding `template.json` file that you need to provide when you grade the exam.

+#### Using a custom form

+If you want to use a custom form, this is entirely possible, but significantly more painful.

 For this, go to the *Create Template* view.
 Upload an image file (like .png) of an empty form, preferably directly converted from a PDF file so nothing is skewed by a scanner.
 You need to enter the following information: